jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 **The update rate is low**

-Without this restriction the resend mechanism for example in the Replicator would have to manage the size of the buffer in which snapshots are kept while awaiting their acknowledgement.
+Without this restriction our resend mechanism for example in the Replicator would have to manage the size of the buffer in which snapshots are kept while awaiting their acknowledgement.
 This means that the replication mechanism could either lose updates or the Replica would need to start rejecting requests with OperationFailed as soon as a limit on the number of outstanding requests is exceeded.

 Especially when considering the next restriction, latency of confirmations is a performance sensitive topic.
 One further possible optimization is to distribute the burden of ensuring consistency between the primary and secondary nodes by requiring that only a certain number of secondaries have sent their confirmation before acknowledging an update.
 In order to restore consistency in case of a replication failure (e.g. if the primary stops working for whatever reason) the secondaries have to ask their peers for the key and a reply is only sent once enough have replied with the same value.
 If the number of write confirmations is W and the count of agreeing reads is denoted R, then the condition for consistency is R+W>N, where N is the total number of replicas.
 This equation must be interpreted with some care because N can change during a replication or read process.